mdruker/feeds/README.md

 * Records and updates engagement counts for posts (additions only, no removals)
 * Records accounts that use the feed
 * Records and updates following relationships for accounts that use the feed
+* Has a feature to show a news post at the top of a feed
 * Has a database-backed job queue to do asynchronous work
 * Per-user settings and an authenticated web page to update them
 * Consumes data from the Jetstream and processes data in batches